mrakgr/Trading-Journal/journal_2025.md

 I want the confidence that comes from being in control.
 If I could conquer this game I will be able to move on from the past period of my life.

 And I want to have fun with this, rather than let it turn into a grind.

+10:25am.
+What is the most important thing?
+The research, the insight.
+I want to be able to tell apart the A+, A, B and C setups.
+And Bella gave me enough clues already.
+The more volume at the level, and the bigger the battle, the larger the expected move will be afterwards.

+What I failed to do in the past decade, I will do in the current one.

+I will attain the insight of a professional trader and grasp the freedom that I failed last time.